evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/c-api/unicode.rst

 .. c:function:: wchar_t* PyUnicode_AsWideCharString(PyObject *unicode, Py_ssize_t *size)

    Convert the Unicode object to a wide character string.
-The output string always ends with a null character.
-If *size* is not *NULL*, write the number of wide characters (excluding the trailing null termination character) into *\*size*.
+The output string always ends with a nul character.
+If *size* is not *NULL*, write the number of wide characters (excluding the trailing 0-termination character) into *\*size*.

    Returns a buffer allocated by :c:func:`PyMem_Alloc` (use